fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>max_timeout</dt>
 <dd>

-(string, default: `"0.49s"`) Max Timeout is the value with which the flow timeout calculated by `timeout_factor` is capped
+(string, default: `"0.49s"`) Max Timeout is the value with which the flow timeout is capped.
+When auto_tokens feature is not enabled, this value is used as the timeout for the flow, otherwise it is used as a cap for the timeout.

 :::caution